siouan/frontend-gradle-plugin/README.md

 ### Check frontend

-The `checkFrontend` task shall be used to integrate a frontend's check script into Gradle builds.
+The `checkFrontend` task may be used to integrate a frontend check script into a Gradle build.
 The check script must be defined in the project's `package.json` file, and the `checkscript` property must be set with the corresponding NPM/Yarn command.
 A typical check script defined in the project's `package.json` file may lint frontend source files, execute tests, and perform additional analysis tasks.
 This task depends on the `installFrontend` task, and is skipped if the `checkScript` property is not set.

 ### Publish frontend

-The `publishFrontend` task shall be used to integrate a frontend's publish script into Gradle builds.
+The `publishFrontend` task may be used to integrate a frontend publish script into a Gradle build.
 The publish script must be defined in the project's `package.json` file, and the `publishScript` property must be set with the corresponding NPM/Yarn command.
-This task depends on the `assembleFrontend` task, and is skipped if either the `assembleScript` property or the `publishScript` property is not set.
+This task depends on the task `assembleFrontend`, and is skipped if either the `assembleScript` property or the `publishScript` property is not set.
+If present, the `publish` task in the [Maven Publish plugin][gradle-maven-publish-plugin] depends on the `publishFrontend` task.
+Therefore, executing command `gradlew publish` would publish any Maven artifacts as well as frontend artifacts.

 ### Run custom Node script